epigenetics-sb/Training/README.md

 - Basic knowledge of **R programming**
 - Laptop with at least **4 GB RAM**
 - Additional information on required packages will be provided in advance
+- Data
+	- You can download the data before hand from [here](https://epigenetics-sb.github.io/Training/)

 ## Tools and Keywords
 **Keywords:** DNA methylation, methylation arrays, RnBeads, neurodegenerative disease, deconvolution